metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

 - `role` (String) A required field containing the Vault Role to assume.
-A Role binds aKubernetes ServiceAccount with a set of Vault policies.
+A Role binds a Kubernetes ServiceAccount with a set of Vault policies.

 Optional:

-- `mount_path` (String) The Vault mountPath here is the mount path to use when authenticating withVault.
-For example, setting a value to '/v1/auth/foo', will use the path'/v1/auth/foo/login' to authenticate with Vault.
-If unspecified, thedefault value '/v1/auth/kubernetes' will be used.
+- `mount_path` (String) The Vault mountPath here is the mount path to use when authenticating with Vault.
+For example, setting a value to '/v1/auth/foo', will use the path '/v1/auth/foo/login' to authenticate with Vault.
+If unspecified, the default value '/v1/auth/kubernetes' will be used.
-- `secret_ref` (Attributes) The required Secret field containing a Kubernetes ServiceAccount JWT usedfor authenticating with Vault.
-Use of 'ambient credentials' is notsupported. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes--secret_ref))
+- `secret_ref` (Attributes) The required Secret field containing a Kubernetes ServiceAccount JWT used for authenticating with Vault.
+Use of 'ambient credentials' is not supported. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes--secret_ref))
-- `service_account_ref` (Attributes) A reference to a service account that will be used to request a boundtoken (also known as 'projected token').
-Compared to using 'secretRef',using this field means that you don't rely on statically bound tokens.
-Touse this field, you must configure an RBAC rule to let cert-managerrequest a token. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes--service_account_ref))
+- `service_account_ref` (Attributes) A reference to a service account that will be used to request a bound token (also known as 'projected token').
+Compared to using 'secretRef', using this field means that you don't rely on statically bound tokens.
+To use this field, you must configure an RBAC rule to let cert-manager request a token. (see [below for nested schema](#nestedatt--spec--vault--auth--kubernetes--service_account_ref))

 <a id="nestedatt--spec--vault--auth--kubernetes--secret_ref"></a>
 ### Nested Schema for `spec.vault.auth.kubernetes.secret_ref`

 Required:

-- `name` (String) Name of the resource being referred to.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names

 Optional:

-- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.
+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may be defaulted, in others it may be required.

 <a id="nestedatt--spec--vault--auth--kubernetes--service_account_ref"></a>